top of page

 Robert Carlyle is Frank Keane, a baker by trade but now a man consumed by his wife’s death.
 When fate intervenes, he pulls over to help a stranger in a car wreck, a man near death (John Goodman) who urgently discloses a planned reunion, a meeting with a lost childhood love at a school for ballroom dance.
 So simply one man’s dream becomes another man’s destiny.

-The film is directed with passion and an unerring delicate touch by veteran Randall Miller, whose vision started out as an award-winning short 15 years ago and has now blossomed into a beautifully sculpted melodrama which includes much of the original.
+The film is directed with passion and an unerring delicate touch by veteran Randall Miller, whose vision started out as an award-winning short 15 years ago and has now blossomed into a beautifully sculpted comedy/drama which includes much of the original.

 They have woven this tale of nostalgia and the process of grief, lost love and love found into a magical work not to missed.